 If you just think about this for a second, Apple and Steve Jobs have an unlimited marketing budget, and every time they launch a new Apple iPod or iPhone, how did they do it?
 They did it through live presentations and being the face of their business.
-So you need to master this skill of presenting.
+So I believe that presenting is the best way to market a service business and therefore, you must master the skill of presenting.
 This could be to a camera or to a board room.

 This could be to a live audience, a short keynote presentation, but the great thing about being the face of your business is you build what Warren Buffett calls an "economic moat around you."